How Often Should You Water a Calla Lily (A Complete Guide)

 It’s important not to overwater the plant during this period, as it can lead to root rot.

-It’s also essential to ensure that your indoor Calla Lily is placed in a well-lit area with plenty of natural light during winter.
+During winter, ensure that your indoor Calla Lily plant is placed in a well-lit area with plenty of natural light to avoid frost damage, as temperatures below freezing can cause the leaves to become discolored and the plant to become weakened.

-If you notice your plant getting too little light, consider adding artificial grow lights or moving it closer to a window.
+If you notice your plant getting too little light, consider changing its location to a spot closer to a window or adding artificial grow lights to supplement the natural light in its current location.

 Spring

-During the spring, calla lilies start emerging from their dormant period, and it’s important to ensure they have enough moisture to fuel new growth.
+During the spring, calla lily plants start emerging from their dormant period, and it’s important to ensure they have enough moisture to fuel new growth.

 As the weather starts warming up, it’s best to water your Calla Lilies every four to five days.